How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 Getting started with your SIEM migration project can seem daunting, especially if you have spent years building custom use cases and content for your existing SIEM tool.
 That is why it’s important to properly plan your migration to ensure that there are no gaps in coverage during the migration, which could put the security of your organization in jeopardy, and to confirm that all use cases and content are fully migrated before the final cutover.

-CRITICALSTART has developed a migration plan to help you avoid potential pitfalls and ensure a smooth transition from an existing SIEM to Microsoft Azure Sentinel.
+CRITICALSTART has developed a migration plan to help you avoid potential pitfalls and ensure a smooth transition from an existing SIEM to Microsoft Sentinel.

 Phase 1: Analysis of Existing Deployment